 Earliest sunset isn’t on the shortest day

-For the southernmost U.S. and similar latitudes – around 30 degrees north latitude – the earliest sunsets of the year are happening around now, because they come in late November and early December.
-Then, for latitudes farther north – around 40 degrees north latitude – the year’s earliest sunsets will happen in the coming week, the week of December 5, 2022.
-For instance, that would be the latitude of New York City; Philadelphia, Pennsylvania; Kansas City, Missouri; Denver, Colorado; Reno, Nevada; Beijing, China; Madrid, Spain; and Naples, Italy.
+Have you noticed your sunsets coming later now?
+That’s true for many of us, even though the December solstice is still more than a week away.
+For the mid-northern U.S. and similar latitudes – around 40 degrees north latitude – the earliest sunsets of the year came around December 8.
+That would be the latitude of New York City; Philadelphia, Pennsylvania; Kansas City, Missouri; Denver, Colorado; Reno, Nevada; Beijing, China; Madrid, Spain; and Naples, Italy.

-Meanwhile, what about the Southern Hemisphere?
-At this same time, for 40 degrees south latitude, the year’s earliest sunrises happen this week, as you progress toward your longest day at the December solstice.
+And what about the Southern Hemisphere?
+At this same time, the year’s earliest sunrises have happened or are happening, as you progress toward your longest day at the December solstice.

 Then, closer to the Arctic and Antarctic Circles, the earliest sunset and earliest sunrise happen nearer the solstice.

-But, at temperate latitudes, both of these annual hallmarks in our sky come a few to several weeks before the December solstice, not on the solstice as you might expect.
+But at temperate latitudes, both of these annual hallmarks in our sky come a few to several weeks before the December solstice, not at the solstice as you might expect.

 Why?

 Basically, it’s because of the discrepancy between the clock and the sun.
-The fact is, a clock ticks off exactly 24 hours from one noon to the next.
-But an actual day – as measured by the spin of the Earth, from what is called one “solar noon” to the next – rarely equals 24 hours exactly.
+A clock ticks off exactly 24 hours from one noon to the next.
+But an actual day – as measured by the spin of the Earth, from what is called one solar noon to the next – rarely equals 24 hours exactly.

 Also, solar noon is simply called midday, because it refers to that instant when the sun reaches its highest point for the day.
 Thus, in the month of December, the time period from one solar noon to the next is actually half a minute longer than 24 hours.
-For example, in Philadelphia, Pennsylvania, on December 7, the sun reaches its noontime position at 11:52 a.m. local standard time.
+For example, in Philadelphia, Pennsylvania on December 7 the sun reaches its noontime position at 11:52 a.m. local standard time.
 Then, two weeks later – on the winter solstice – the sun will reach its noontime position around 11:58 a.m.
-So that’s 6 minutes later than on December 7.
+So that’s six minutes later than on December 7.

 Visit Sunrise Sunset Calendars to know the clock time for sunrise, solar noon and sunset plus day length in your part of the world, remembering to check the solar noon and day length boxes.

-Another key point, the later clock time for solar noon means a later clock time for sunrise and sunset.
+Another key point is that the later clock time for solar noon means a later clock time for sunrise and sunset.
 This can be seen in the table below.

 For Philadelphia, Pennsylvania